Lyme disease: Cause

+Ticks

 Tick life cycle

-There are three stages in the life cycle of a tick.
-Larva, nymph, and adult.
-During the nymph stage, ticks most frequently transmit Lyme disease and are usually most active in late spring and early summer in regions where the climate is mild.
-During the adult stage, Lyme disease transmission is less common due to the fact that it is less possible for adult ticks to bite humans and because they tend to be larger in size and therefore can be easily seen and removed.
+Three stages occur in the life cycle of a tick: larva, nymph, and adult.
+During the nymph stage, ticks most frequently transmit Lyme disease and are typically most active in late spring and early summer in regions with a mild climate.
+During the adult stage, Lyme disease transmission is less common because adult ticks are less likely to bite humans and tend to be larger, so they can be easily seen and removed.

+Tick appearance changes when feeding

+Both nymph and female ticks increase in size (engorge) when feeding.